Azure/azure-service-operator/docs/hugo/content/contributing/add-a-new-code-generated-resource.md

 ## Write a CRUD test for the resource

-The best way to do this is to start from an [existing test](https://github.com/Azure/azure-service-operator/blob/main/v2/internal/controllers/crd_cosmosdb_mongodb_test.go) and modify it to work for your resource.
+The best way to do this is to start from an [existing test](https://github.com/Azure/azure-service-operator/blob/main/v2/internal/controllers/documentdb_mongodb_crud_v20231115_test.go) and modify it to work for your resource.
 It can also be helpful to refer to examples in the [ARM templates GitHub repo](https://github.com/Azure/azure-quickstart-templates).

 Every new resource should have a handwritten test as there is always the possibility that the way a particular resource provider behaves will change with a new version.

-Given that we don't want to have to maintain tests for every version of every resource, and each additional test makes our CI test suite take lo nger, consider removing tests for older versions of resources when we add tests for newer versions.
-This is a judgment call, and we recommend di scussion with the team first.
+Given that we don't want to have to maintain tests for every version of every resource, and each additional test makes our CI test suite take longer, consider removing tests for older versions of resources when we add tests for newer versions.
+This is a judgment call, and we recommend discussion with the team first.

 As an absolute minimum, we want to have tests for